Storybook Dads: History

 Berry began the project in 2002 while she was working at BBC Radio Devon and was visiting HMP Channings Wood to help set up a radio station within the prison with the prison's writer-in-residence.
 Berry then began working at HMP Dartmoor teaching further education in the prison education department where the idea grew from her working on recordings at home in her own time to setting up a registered charity.
 The scheme was initially difficult to set up because of restrictions on bringing recording equipment and storage cards into secure units.
-The project originally ran from an empty cell inside the prison but after a few years Berry and the volunteers were given an office in the prison education department which was officially opened by HRH Princess Anne in 2007.
+The project originally ran from an empty cell inside the prison but after a few years Berry and the volunteers were given an office in the prison education department which was officially opened by Princess Anne in 2007.
 In 2010 Berry received an OBE for services to children and families.
 Storybook Dads aims to engage prisoners in maintaining contact with some of the 200,000 children who are affected each year by having a parent in prison.
 By 2019 Storybook Dads was reported as operating in around 100 prisons and reaching 20,000 children annually, and in 2017 it was reported 5000 families benefited from a Christmas period initiative.

 With the possible closure of HMP Dartmoor, in 2015 Storybook Dads moved to HMP Channings Wood with an increased staff of 18.

 Patrons of Storybook Dads are children's author Julia Donaldson and humanitarian and author Terry Waite.